HomeArticlesGuideNRI Investment Guide

 Complete guide for NRIs investing in India — covering allowed instruments, NRE/NRO accounts, DTAA tax rules, and how to start SIP from abroad.

-Investing in India as an NRI combines two sets of rules: Indian regulations under FEMA that govern what you can invest in and how, and the tax rules of your country of residence that determine what you owe there.
-This guide covers both — in the order that matters when you are setting up investments from abroad for the first time or restructuring an existing portfolio.
+Investing in India as an NRI means working within two overlapping rule sets: Indian regulations under FEMA that govern what you can invest in and how, and the tax rules of your country of residence that determine what you owe there.
+This guide covers both, in the order that matters when you're setting up investments from abroad for the first time or restructuring an existing portfolio.

-The five steps below are sequenced deliberately: understanding the rules comes before picking instruments, and tax planning comes before execution, because getting the structure right at the start avoids complications that are expensive to unwind later.
+The five steps below follow a deliberate sequence.
+Understanding the rules comes before picking instruments, and tax planning comes before execution, because getting the structure right at the start avoids complications that get expensive to unwind later.

 Step 1: Understand Your NRI Investment Rules